Erlkoenig90/whiler/README.md

 For compiling & running whiler, these JAR's have to be in the classpath.

 The repository contains an eclipse Java project which can be imported using File->Import.
 To use it, the aforementioned JAR files have to be added to the classpath (Right Click on the Project -> Properties -> Java Build Path -> Libraries) or just copied into the project directory.
 The project contains a few demo launch configurations that can be run directly from eclipse.
 There is also one for running a few unit tests.
 Eclipse allows to compile the project into a JAR file for stand-alone usage.
 To create the JAR file, right-click on the "whiler.jardesc" file and select "Create JAR".
+The JAR file does not include the unit tests, therefore it does not need the JUnit and hamcrest libraries.
 The "progs" directory contains a few example WHILE/GOTO programs.

 whiler can also be run from the command line to access all of its functionality.
 For example, the following command runs the interpreter with the multiplication program:
 ```shell